briantan050/TELUS_IoT_Getting_Started/README.md

 ### Configure Your IoT Device for Azure

 Getting back to the “Download the Avnet Azure IoT Client” step from earlier on in the tutorial, hopefully it has completed importing which should have created a folder for you named “**azure-iot-mbed-client**”, within this folder there are 3 different files we need to configure.
-Open the following files in your text editor of choice, the screenshots from below are from [Atom](https://atom.io/), but you could also use Notepad or Notepad++:
+Open the following files in your text editor of choice (**Notepad** or **Notepad++** work fine too):
 1. **AvnetBG96_azure_client.cpp**
 2. **mbed_settings.py**
 * The **azure-iot-mbed-client** folder can be found in the current directory as shown in the command prompt.
 These folders may be different for you: